francescomorandi-net/network-lab/Lab08 - Rapid PVST+ Best Practices/readme.md

 - show MAC address-table (confirm MAC learning and forwarding along the active Rapid PVST+ spanning tree)
 - Verify end-to-end connectivity (ping)
 ## Key Takeaways
+This lab reinforce the importance of Rapid PVST+ in preventing Layer 2 loops while maintaining a predictable network topology.
+By manually selecting the Root Bridge and implementing PortFast and BPDU Guard on edge ports, i applied common enterprise best practices for both performance and security.
+The configuration was validated through STP verification command, MAC address table analysis, and Cisco Packet Tracer Simulation Mode to observe Layer 2 frame farwarding behavior.